 Step back and allow your child to weigh things between right and wrong, and allow them to solve the problem.

 Raising confident children isn’t really that hard.
-It only needs patience, consistency and well-mindedness to be able to share remarkable points that will guide them to believing in themselves and growing in virtues, love and light.
+It only needs patience, consistency and well-mindedness to be able to share remarkable points that will guide them to believe in themselves and grow in virtues, love and light.